esausilva/synology-photos-slideshow-api/README.md

 I highly suggest you create a DHCP reservation in your router for the IP address of your Synology NAS device.

-This will make it predictable and not change every time you restart your NAS, or the IP address changes.
+This will make it predictable and not change every time your NAS restarts, or the IP address changes.

 ## Future Enhancements